 Any relationship that makes you doubt yourself, make you doubt the other person, makes you feel threatened and becomes your weakness, is not a healthy one.

-If you’re insecure about expressing your true feelings to the person, not right.
-When you have to hide or conceal a physical flaw, not good.
+If you’re insecure about expressing your true feelings to the person, not right, when you have to hide or conceal a physical flaw, it is not good.

 Relationships work when both the people in it are equally involved.

-If you feel that most of the times it’s your partner making decisions for you and does not look forward to your opinions and advice, it’s time to reconsider things and choose healthy breakup if needed.
+If you feel that most of the time, it’s your partner making decisions for you and does not look forward to your opinions and advice, it’s time to reconsider things and choose healthy breakup if needed.

 Your relationship with one person should never affect your relationships with other important people in your lives.
 Your family time, your social life, should not be compromised to the extent that your days revolve wholly and solely around that one person.

-Aggression, impatience, intolerance, extreme jealousy, anger, lack of trust and even physical abuse, all are signs of an unhealthy relationship.
+Aggression, impatience, intolerance, extreme jealousy, anger, lack of trust, and even physical abuse, all are signs of an unhealthy relationship.
 It is then you must consider ending a relationship rather than getting stuck in a rut.

 Are breakups really the worst thing possible?